Void-21/University-of-Calgary-Supply-Chain-Management/README.md

 ## Description

 This is an application to calculate the cheapest combination of available inventory items that can be used to fill a specific order.
-It utilizes a sample MySQL database to extract data pertaining to the availability of reusbale parts to create user requested objects.
+It utilizes a MySQL database (inventory) provided by HYL, to extract data pertaining to the availability of reusbale parts to create user requested objects.
 The application updates the database when certain products are purchased to recylce its parts.

 ## Current features